hackclub/ai-safety-dance/intro.md

 * <u>Cybersecurity Ransom Hell</u>: Cyber-criminals make a computer virus that *does its own hacking & re-programming*, so it's always one step ahead of human defenses.
 The result: an unstoppable worldwide bot-net, which holds critical infrastructure ransom, and manipulates top CEOs and politicians to do its bidding.
   * (For context: *without* AI, hackers have already damaged nuclear power plants,[^stuxnet] held hospitals ransom[^ransom-hospitals] which maybe killed someone,[^hospital-death] and almost poisoned a town's water supply *twice*.[^water-supply] *With* AI, deepfakes have been used to swing an election,[^deepfake-election] steal $25 million in a single heist,[^hong-kong] and target parents for ransom, using the faked voices of their children being kidnapped & crying for help.[^deepfake-ransom])
   * (This is why it's not easy to "just shut down an AI when we notice it going haywire"; as the history of computer security shows, we just *suck* at noticing problems in general. [:I cannot over-emphasize how much the modern world is built on an upside-down house of cards.](#xz))
-  * (**update nov 2025:** a few months ago, researchers found [the world's first confirmed case](https://assets.anthropic.com/m/ec212e6566a0d47/original/Disrupting-the-first-reported-AI-orchestrated-cyber-espionage-campaign.pdf) of "agentic AI successfully obtaining access to confirmed high-value targets for intelligence collection, including major technology corporations and government agencies".
+  * (**update dec 2025:** a few months ago, researchers found [the world's first confirmed case](https://assets.anthropic.com/m/ec212e6566a0d47/original/Disrupting-the-first-reported-AI-orchestrated-cyber-espionage-campaign.pdf) of "agentic AI successfully obtaining access to confirmed high-value targets for intelligence collection, including major technology corporations and government agencies".
 It's happening!!)

 The above examples are all "humans *misuse* AI to cause havoc", but remember advanced AI could do the above *by itself*, due to "boring" reasons: it's accomplishing a goal in a logical-but-undesirable way, its goals glitch out but its skills remain intact, etc.